Contents Previous Page Next

 In 1820 they approached the Ecclesiastical Society of North Milford with the proposition that the two districts unite in forming a town.
 The men of North Milford were very conservative.

-First, they took a public opinion poll of the citizens.
 After much discussion, they agreed to join West Haven on three conditions:

 1-''All town meetings and elector's meetings shall be at or near the meeting house in North Milford.''